Root Canals in Bonita Springs, FL

 That’s why we usually recommend restoring the tooth with a dental crown when the root canal is complete.
 When you visit our Bonita Springs, FL dental office for your root canal, we will discuss the best restoration for you.
 If it’s possible to restore the tooth with a dental filling, we will offer that option.
 But many people like the appearance of a dental crown because it looks more natural.

-Do you perform emergency root canals?
+Do you perform emergency root canals in the 34135 area?

 If you have severe tooth pain or experience trauma to a tooth, call our Bonita Springs dental office right away.
-We always leave open appointments in our schedule for emergencies and may want to see you the same day.
+We always leave open appointments in our schedule for dental emergencies and may want to see you the same day.